pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/tokenSpecifications.md

+# Datamine Network Token Specifications

+This article provides a detailed overview of the Datamine Network's core tokens, DAM and FLUX, and explains key concepts related to their functionality and interaction within the ecosystem.

+Here are the key concepts and token specifications:

+## Datamine (DAM)
-- Datamine (DAM) is a standard ERC-777 smart contract deployed on Ethereum with a **FIXED** supply of 16,876,778 tokens
+A standard ERC-777 smart contract token deployed on Ethereum with a **FIXED** supply of 16,876,778 tokens.
+DAM tokens are primarily used for staking to power validators.

+## FLUX
-- FLUX is a **NON-FIXED** supply token which forms the base currency of DeFi.
-FLUX has linear and predictable deflation through Burning
+A **NON-FIXED** supply token that serves as the base currency of the Datamine DeFi ecosystem.
+FLUX features linear and predictable deflation through a burning mechanism.

+## Validator (Mint Start/Stop)
-- **Mint Start/Stop**: To generate FLUX tokens you need to start a validator.
-Mints are powered by Datamine (DAM) tokens.
-A validator generates 0.00000001 FLUX per 1 DAM each ETH block (every ~13 sec)
+To generate FLUX tokens, you must start a validator by locking your Datamine (DAM) tokens.
+A validator generates approximately 0.00000001 FLUX per 1 DAM per Ethereum block (roughly every 13 seconds).

+## Delegated Minting
-- **Delegated Minting**: When you start your validator you can specify ANOTHER Ethereum address to mint on behalf of your address.
-This is a core security feature of Datamine Ecosystem
+This feature allows you to designate another Ethereum address to mint FLUX tokens on behalf of your validator.
+This enhances security by enabling you to keep your DAM tokens in cold storage while minting with a separate, web-based wallet.

+## Remote Minting
-- **Remote Minting**: This feature enables you to Mint FLUX from your phone to any Ethereum address, even though the DAM may stored on your hardware wallet (e.g. Ledger)
+This feature enables you to Mint FLUX from your phone to any Ethereum address, even though the DAM may stored on your hardware wallet (e.g. Ledger)

+## Remote Burning
-- **Remote Burning**: You can Burn your FLUX to any other address that has an active Mint
+You can Burn your FLUX to any other address that has an active Mint

+## Partial Minting
-- **Partial Minting**: You can specify a percentage of Minting (0-100%).
+You can specify a percentage of Minting (0-100%).
 This allows you to Mint smaller amounts of FLUX, including partial Minting to other addresses

+## Mint Age Multiplier
-- **Mint Age Multiplier**: Once your validator is active for at least 24 hours, this multiplier will begin to increase every 12 seconds for 28 days, after which you receive a permanent 3x multiplier.
+Once your validator is active for at least 24 hours, this multiplier will begin to increase every 12 seconds for 28 days, after which you receive a permanent 3x multiplier.
 You will lose this Multiplier each time you stop your validator

+## Burn Multiplier
-- **Burn Multiplier**: This is a variable multiplier, capped at 10x.
+This is a variable multiplier, capped at 10x.
 If you burn 9x the global average of burned FLUX, you receive the maximal 10x multiplier.
 The ratio is described as follows

 - `(My Burned FLUX divided by DAM powering Validator)` must be 9 times greater than `(Total Burned FLUX of active Mints divided total DAM powering Validator)`